Help for people with additional needs

 Flourish Further Education

-Flourish Further Education is delivered by Knowsley FACE (Family And Community Education) and is a post-19 specialist education centre for young people with high needs.
+Flourish Further Education is delivered by Knowsley Education and Inclusion and is part of FACE (Family And Community Education).
+It is a post-19 specialist education centre for young people with high needs.

-Flourish provides an individualised, flexible programme – a lot of which will be delivered in the community – to help build the skills and experience the young people will need for the future, helping them to progress their independence and transition into adulthood.
+Flourish FE provides an individualised, flexible education programme - Preparing for Adulthood.
+Over 60% of the programme will be delivered in the community to help young people build the skills and experience they will need for the future, helping them to develop their independence and transition into adulthood.

 For more information contact Vicky.bolster@knowlsey.gov.uk.